-On your last day of treatment a follow-up appointment will be booked with your radiation oncologist in four to six weeks.
-Any side effects that you have had during your treatment will start to improve around two weeks after your treatment finished.
+On your last day of treatment a follow-up appointment will be booked with your radiation oncologist in 6 weeks.

+Any side effects that you have had during your treatment will start to improve around 2 weeks after your treatment has finished.